+Article II

-Article II Disclosure Documents
+Disclosure Documents

-- Section 2.1.
+Section 2.1.
 Disclosure Documents.
 For purposes of these Procedures, the term "Disclosure Documents" shall mean (i) the City's documents and materials prepared or distributed in connection with the City's disclosure obligations under applicable federal and state securities laws relating to its securities and (ii) other disclosure that the DPWG shall determine to review and approve.
-Disclosure Documents shall include, but not be limited to, the following: - (A) Preliminary and final Official Statements, and Private Placement Memoranda, including but not limited to any City financial information included therein, relating to the City's securities, together with any supplements; - (B) the City's Financial Statements, including but not limited to the MM&D and Notes thereto; and
+Disclosure Documents shall include, but not be limited to, the following:

-(C) any filing made by the City with the MSRB, whether made under a continuing disclosure agreement to which the City is a party or made voluntarily.
+- (A) Preliminary and final Official Statements and Private Placement Memoranda relating to the City's Obligations or containing City financial information, together with any supplements; and - (B) any disclosure filing made by the City with the MSRB through EMMA, whether made under a continuing disclosure agreement to which the City is a party or made voluntarily.